 Dogs won't necessarily tell us when they are in bearable pain.
-They may just lose interest in play or not want to be petted on sensitive areas.
+Pain may be indicated through a dog's behavior and lose interest in play or not want to be petted on sensitive areas.

 There are also some dogs that are at higher risk for developing cancer.
 Here are some situations in which you need to be on the lookout for signs of cancer so you can get treatment early.